debs-obrien/debbie.codes/content/articles/interviewing-with-the-big-tech-companies.md

 I could now hand in my notice at my job and get my actual starting date.

-> I will start at Microsoft on the 15th May

 ![admin portal showing that I am hired](https://res.cloudinary.com/debsobrien/image/upload/f_auto,q_auto/v1651677083/debbie.codes/blog/2022/hired-microsoft_2x_ipaos9.png)

 I started the process on the 4th of February.
 All in all it is not a long process when you think about what is involved but for someone who has never been through such a process it feels like forever and was by far the longest process I have ever had to go through.

-But I am glad to say that I made it and today on the 4th of May, 3 months exactly since I applied, I filled in the last documents and now it says in the Admin portal the word Hired and that just feels so good.
-It feels real.
-It is real.
+But I am glad to say that I made it and on the 16th of May, I had my first day at Microsoft and it was just so amazing, even better than I had imagined.

 Next it could be you.
 If it is your dream then I highly encourage you to just give it a go and [apply for one of the roles](https://careers.microsoft.com/us/en).
 Interview processes are never easy but the end result is totally worth it.